eda3/edv/docs-en/04_testing/04_system_and_performance_testing.md

 - **Environment**: Test across all target operating systems
 - **Automation**: Run as part of CI/CD pipeline, but less frequently than unit/integration tests
 - **Coverage**: Test major user workflows that represent actual use cases
+- **Status**: Currently planned with initial implementation starting in Q3 2024

 ### Key System Testing Areas